Ryo Fukui: 1966–1980s

-Six years after moving to Tokyo, in 1976, Fukui released his first album, Scenery, and his second album, Mellow Dream, the year after.
+In 1976, six years after moving to Tokyo, Fukui released his first album, Scenery, and his second album, Mellow Dream, the year after.
 He continued improving his skills over the following years in live performance, often appearing in a trio including Satoshi Denpo, Yoshinori Fukui (Ryo's brother), and himself.
 The trio would often play at the Shinjuku Pit Inn, Kichijōji "Sometime" jazz club and the "Jazz Inn Lovely" in Nagoya.
 Fukui also began to perform overseas in France and America as well as beginning to teach jazz piano to students internationally.

 1990s–2015

-In 1992 during his visit to America, Fukui met Barry Harris, an American jazz pianist from Detroit.
-The two went on to become close friends with Harris becoming a mentor figure to Fukui and helped him develop his technique in bebop.
+In 1992, during his visit to America, Fukui met Barry Harris, an American jazz pianist from Detroit.
+The two went on to become close friends, with Harris becoming a mentor figure to Fukui and helping him develop his technique in bebop.
 In 1994, a third album, My Favourite Tune, was recorded and released featuring Fukui on solo piano playing several original works as well as renditions of songs such as "My Conception" by Sonny Clark and "After Hours" by Avery Parrish.
 This album was followed by In New York four years later, in trio with the drummer Leroy Williams and the bassist Lisle Arthur Atkinson.
 In 1995 Fukui went on to open the Slowboat jazz club which attracted many local jazz players as well as international.
 He would also go on to offer lessons and workshops to pass on his knowledge of music to others.
-Fukui's final album, A Letter From Slowboat was released in 2015—recorded live during his time at the Slowboat jazz club.
+Fukui's final album, A Letter From Slowboat, was released in 2015—recorded live during his time at the Slowboat jazz club.

 Death and legacy

 Fukui died on March 15, 2016, of lymphoma.
 After his death, his widow Yasuko Fukui took over the Slowboat jazz club, running its day-to-day operations.
-Fukui's longtime friend Barry Harris has since been seen playing his song Fukai Aijo (深い愛情) and dedicating his performance to Fukui.
+Fukui's longtime friend, Barry Harris, began performing his song 'Fukai Aijo' (深い愛情) and dedicating his performances to Fukui until Harris's death in 2021.

 Online presence

 Japanese jazz experienced a resurgence in popularity in the late 2010s, with Fukui and especially his album Scenery being at the forefront of renewed interest.
-Fukui's music has made its way into popular internet culture, as much of his work has been uploaded onto popular streaming platforms such as YouTube and Apple Music.
+Fukui's music has made its way into popular internet culture, as much of his work has been uploaded onto streaming platforms such as YouTube and Apple Music.
 This resurgence in Fukui's work has cultivated a large audience of collectors seeking the vinyl releases of his work.